vuongducphuong/documentation/content/applications/general/email_communication/email_servers.rst

 System parameters that prevent feedback loops
 ---------------------------------------------

-There are two system parameters that help prevent email loops from occurring in Odoo.
+There are two system parameters that help prevent email loops from occurring in Leansoft.
 These parameters were introduced in Leansoft 16 to prevent aliases from creating too many records and to prevent feedback loops on the catchall reply-to email address.
 They are present in database but not in the *System Parameters*.
 To override the following defaults they need to be added in.